Seiya Suzuki Player Props: Cubs vs. Phillies

-Seiya Suzuki -- with an on-base percentage of .213 in his past 10 games, 127 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Philadelphia Phillies, with Ranger Suarez on the hill, on June 27 at 8:05 PM ET.
+On Wednesday, Seiya Suzuki (.174 on-base percentage in past 10 games, 164 points below season-long percentage) and the Chicago Cubs face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 8:05 PM ET.

-He had a hitless performance in his previous game (0-for-5) against the Cardinals.
+In his last game he had a hitless performance (0-for-3) against the Phillies.

 Seiya Suzuki Game Info & Props vs. the Phillies